• Skip to primary navigation

 How to make raspberry madeleines

-Step 1.
-Place freeze-dried raspberries in a food processor and crush them into small pieces.
+Step 1: Place the freeze-dried raspberries in a food processor and pulse until finely crushed.

-Step 2.
-Melt butter in a small saucepan over low heat and let it cool down.
-Sift flour with baking powder in a separate bowl and set dry ingredients aside.
+Step 2: Melt butter in a small saucepan over low heat, then let it cool.
+Sift the flour with baking powder into a separate bowl, then set the dry ingredients aside.

-Step 5.
-Preheat the oven to 425°F (220°C).
+Step 5: Preheat the oven to 425°F (220°C).
 Use a pastry brush to brush a madeleine mold with the softened butter.
-Make sure to read about how to bake with silicone molds.
+Make sure to read about baking with silicone molds.

-Step 6.
-Transfer the madeleine mixture to a piping bag and cut the tip.
-Fill each indentation of the silicone madeleine tin with the batter up to ¾ and tap the mold.
+Step 6: Transfer the madeleine mixture to a piping bag and cut the tip.
+Fill each indentation of the silicone madeleine tin with the batter to ¾ full, then tap the mold.

-Step 8.
-Transfer the madeleine mold to a wire rack to cool for a couple of minutes.
-Then gently remove madeleines from the pan and place them on the side, still in the mold, so that they are completely cool.
+Step 8: Transfer the madeleine mold to a wire rack to cool for a couple of minutes.
+Then gently remove the madeleines from the pan and place them on a rack, still in the molds, until completely cool.

-1. Refer to French madeleine recipe, tips, and tricks.
+1. Refer to the French madeleine recipe, tips, and tricks.

 2. To make 2 oz.
 (60 g) of dried raspberries, place 10.5 oz.
 (300 g) of fresh raspberries on parchment paper and bake them at 385°F/195 °C for 2 hours, stirring every 30 minutes.
 Let the berries cool, and chop them into small pieces.